lime-rt/lime/doc/usermanual.rst

 This parameter is the temperature of the cosmic microwave background.
-This parameter defaults to 2.725K which is the value at zero redshift (i.e., the solar neighborhood).
+This parameter defaults to 2.725K which is the value at zero redshift (i.e., the solar neighbourhood).
 One should make sure to set this parameter properly when calculating models at a redshift larger than
 zero: TCMB = 2.725(1+z) K. It should be noted that even though LIME can in this way take the change in CMB temperature with increasing z into account,